BillRaymond/agile-in-action-minima/_posts/2024-04-16-can-agile-transform-non-software-teams-too.md

 🎉 The transformative power of Agile for team dynamics and project management

-Use the following link to receive a free chapter of Gil's book, contact Gil, read the transcription, and much more:

 ## Transcript
 (transcripts are auto-generated, so please excuse the brevity)